omega-800/summaries-se-ost/CN1/doc.typ

   [ Data encapsulation: Includes frame assembly before transmission, frame parsing upon reception of a frame, data link layer MAC addressing and error detection.
 Media Access Control: Ethernet is a shared media and all devices can transmit at any time. ], )

 === Carrier Sense Multiple Access with Collision Detection (CSMA/CD)

 Defines how the Ethernet logical bus is accessed.
 It is in effect within a collision domain and if a device’s network interface card (NIC) is operating in half-duplex mode.
 It helps prevent collisions and defines how to act when a collision does occur.

-- Carrier Sense: Listen to the medium
+- _Carrier Sense_: Listen to the medium
-- Multiple Access: Sending if medium is free, else waiting for a random time and try again
+- _Multiple Access_: Sending if medium is free, else waiting for a random time and try again
-- Collision: The amplitude of the signal increases beacuse a collision occurs.
+- _Collision_: The amplitude of the signal increases beacuse a collision occurs.
-- Collision Detection / Backoff algorithm: The nodes stop transmitting for a random period of time, which is different for each device.
+- _Collision Detection / Backoff algorithm_: The nodes stop transmitting for a random period of time, which is different for each device.

 After 16 tries, the host gives up the transmission attempt and discards the frame.
 The network is overloaded or broken.

 ==== Collision domain

 #corr([TODO])

 ==== What happens when a collision occurs?

 - A jam signal informs all devices that a collision occurred.
 - The collision invokes a random backoff algorithm.
 - Each device on the Ethernet segment stops transmitting until their backoff timers expire.
 - All hosts have equal priority to transmit after the timers have expired.

-=== Frame Check Sequence (FCS)

-#corr([TODO])

 === Half-duplex vs Full-duplex

-#corr([TODO])
+Full-duplex requires point-to-point connection where only two nodes are present.
+The data is sent on a different set of wires than the received data, so no collisions will occur.
+When a NIC detects that it can operate in full-duplex mode, CSMA/CD is disabled.
+Half-duplex needs CSMA/CD for collision detection.

 === Ethernet II Frame

+#corr("explanations")
+#corr("FIXME:")

 #frame(
   "64B (1518 Bytes)",